marcelMerchat/crudBasic2/README2021.txt

 I compiled for the English Dictionary for the Coursera text prediction project using the raw Twitter data by filtering the uncommon words.

+Until a more complicated algorithm is implemented, a small number of words were dropped from the offensive words table to avoid blocking words like 'analyze, assumptions, parsed, scrapped.'
+These words appear not to offend particular groups of people compared to other offensive words.

 ###########################################################################

 Login Password Assignment by Email: